docker/docs/content/guides/docker-concepts/the-basics/what-is-an-image.md

 {{< tabs group=concept-usage persist=true >}}
 {{< tab name="Using the GUI" >}}

-In this hands-on, you will learn how to search and pull a container image using Docker Desktop GUI.
+In this hands-on, you will learn how to search and pull a container image using the Docker Desktop GUI.

 ### Search for and download an image